alejandrotoledoweb/alejandrotoledoweb/README.md

 ## Alejandro Toledo - Full-Stack Developer
-### Hi there 👋
+### Hello there!

-My name is Alejandro, friends call me Alex.
+My name is Alejandro.
 I am a Full-Stack Developer.
-Available for hiring.
+Available for hiring and willing to grow my career.

 ### 💪 Current Goals: